oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

   Copy the URL to the clipboard.

-5. Open a command prompt on your computer.
+6. Open a command prompt on your computer.
 Paste the curl command and hit enter.
 Assuming no firewalls are blocking your access to the service, you will see information about our customer Betsy Chan:
   ![curl result](images/click-rest-quick-test-result.png)

+7. Save the URL (without the cust_id endpoint) in a notepad for Lab 5.

 ## Task 2: Create customer-movie REST endpoint using a module
 AutoREST is fast and easy.
 Your APIs are immediately available to use.
 But, you may want more control over how your APIs are organized and structured.
 You can design your APIs using Autonomous Database's RESTful design tool.
 Start by creating an API module (see [Getting Started with RESTful Services](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/23.4/orddg/developing-REST-applications.html#GUID-25DBE336-30F6-4265-A422-A27413A1C187)).